Ramakanth001/Transcriber/readme.md

 Here’s a guide on how to use the basic functionalities of the project:

-### Ignore a Specific File
+### Push a Specific File

-To ignore a specific file from being tracked by Git:

-1. Add the file name to the `.gitignore` file.
-2. Commit and push your changes:
+Add the file, Commit and push your changes:

 ```bash
 git status